Empedocles: Writings

 The Strasbourg Empedocles papyrus contained over 50 lines from Empedocles' work On Nature that were not published until 1999.

 According to Diogenes Laertius, (Note: Diogenes Laërtius, viii.
 77) Empedocles wrote two poems, "On Nature" and "On Purifications", which together comprised 5000 lines.
 However, only some 550 lines of his poetry survive, quoted in fragments by later ancient sources.

 In old editions of Empedocles, about 450 lines were ascribed to "On Nature" which outlined his philosophical system, and explains not only the nature and history of the universe, including his theory of the four classical elements, but also theories on causation, perception, and thought, as well as explanations of terrestrial phenomena and biological processes.
 The other 100 lines were typically ascribed to his "Purifications", which was taken to be a poem about ritual purification, or the poem that contained all his religious and ethical thought, which early editors supposed that it was a poem that offered a mythical account of the world which may, nevertheless, have been part of Empedocles' philosophical system.

 A late 20th century discovery has changed this situation.
 The Strasbourg papyrus (Note: Not to be confused with the Strasbourg papyrus containing Christian prayers) contains a large section of "On Nature", including many lines formerly attributed to "On Purifications".
 This has raised considerable debate about whether the surviving fragments of his teaching should be attributed to two separate poems, with different subject matter; whether they may all derive from one poem with two titles; or whether one title refers to part of the whole poem.

+On 16 March 2026, a study on the Institut Français d'Archéologie Orientale holdings by the University of Liège revealed a set of 30 unpublished verses by Empedocles through a papyrus fragment designated Papyrus P. Fouad inv.
+218, which contains the fragments of the poem "Physica", found in additional fragments of the scroll in Strasbourg.